 WHY DID MY RECIPE COME OUT TOO DRY?

 Just like some ovens run cool, others run hot.
-If your oven runs hot bake these at a lower temperature.
+If your oven runs hot, bake these at a lower temperature.
 Ideally, you should get an oven thermometer to know what temperature you’re really baking at.

-HOW TO STORE
+HOW TO STORE COOKIES

 Let cookies cool completely.
 Place in a resealable bag or an airtight container.
 Store at room temperature for up to a week.

-HOW TO FREEZE
+HOW TO FREEZE COOKIES

 Let cookies cool completely.
-It is best to freeze cookies on a tray (so that they freeze as individuals,) and then move to a resealable freezer bag.
+It is best to freeze cookies on a tray so that they freeze as individuals.
+Then, move to a resealable freezer bag.

 If this is not practical for you, place cooled cookies in a resealable freezer bag and freeze that way.
-Cookies will keep for up to 3 months.
-After that, the quality begins to degrade.

-When thawing baked cookies, remove from the bag and let sit at room temperature.
-If desired, you can gently reheat thawed cookies to mimic that fresh-baked taste and texture by placing them in a 275°F or 140°C oven until soft.
+If desired, you can gently reheat thawed cookies to mimic that fresh-baked taste and texture: place them in a 275°F or 135°C oven until soft.

 One of the last times I made these, I forgot to let them rise.
 They were great fresh out of the oven, but as soon as they cooled, they were very hard.